 The Advocacy Training SIG supports community outreach, health promotion, and health policy activity as an integral part of medical training and ongoing career advocacy for social change.

-To support the development of pediatricians who can identify the needs of their communities and use their skills to partner with the community for improved pediatric health.
-To facilitate exchange of ideas between educators and trainees in best practices in advocacy education.
-To maintain and advance the presence of advocacy training in core pediatric education at academic training centers and for community pediatricians.
+The goals of the SIG are (1) to support the development of pediatricians who can identify the needs of their communities and use their skills to partner with the community for improved pediatric health, (2)t o facilitate exchange of ideas between educators and trainees in best practices in advocacy education and (3) to maintain and advance the presence of advocacy training in core pediatric education at academic training centers and for community pediatricians.

 The Advocacy Training SIG had another successful meeting at PAS this year, entitled “Making Legislative Advocacy Part of Your and Your Trainees Careers."
 The focus of the session was on legislative advocacy, with an emphasis on teaching participants the skills they need to advocate effectively at the legislative level.
 The session also addressed the impact of policy on the health and well-being of children, with a focus on the underserved.
 We provided ideas for how to empower trainees to become advocates to address the needs of the communities they serve through sharing curricular innovations in teaching legislative advocacy and strategies for integrating teaching about legislative advocacy into pediatric medical education across a spectrum of learners.
 During the session we heard from a dynamic group of speakers who presented their experiences advocating at the local, state, or federal level; we discussed the importance of young physicians as change agents; and we allowed participants to share their experiences inspiring and mentoring trainees.
 We also provided an opportunity for participants to work on creating their own advocacy messages through an interactive small group activity.